-Students must meet the Standards of Satisfactory Academic Progress (SAP), published in this Catalog, to continue receiving Veteran's educational benefits to remain in good academic standing at the College.
+Students must meet the Standards of Satisfactory Academic Progress (SAP) published in this Catalog to continue receiving Veteran's educational benefits.
 Satisfactory academic progress is determined by applying the cumulative grade point average requirement, progression towards completion requirements, maximum completion time restrictions, probation provisions, suspension and dismissal procedures, and appeals procedures as outlined in this catalog.
 For a complete explanation, refer to the section entitled Standards of Satisfactory Academic Progress in the catalog.